Designations Congruent with Things: Chapter 23

 No kids, he thinks.
 This is the team.
 The team is real me, fake you.
 The team is not real you, real me, and real holes drilled into my skull for the purposes of thought broadcast; we humans have a word for that scenario and that word is NEVER.

-“You—did this to yourself, in some way?”
+“You did this to yourself in some way?”
 Hermann asks, increasingly perplexed but trying to hide it.

 How did you do it?”
-Hermann asks.
+Hermann demands.

 Unfortunately, there are other things happening in his head right now.